salesforce/lwc-rfcs/text/0110-dynamic-components.md

 * The attribute bindings must be explicit.
     * No dynamic bag will be allowed (ex. *...props* 'a la React')

-> Note: The compiler options will allow you to restrict and or use the loader as decribed above.
+> Note: The compiler options will allow you to restrict and/or use the loader as decribed above.

 ```js
 // This will work